-over the past couple years i've started to practice making collages. at the moment, i'm still very much experimenting with the process. a few of these were developed for my architecture thesis using methods taught to me by my advisor, and most of my collages still follow these methods. the practice is simply to print high-quality, professionally shot architectural photos and by cutting and gluing to produce new, hybrid architectures.
+over the past couple years i've started to practice making collages. at the moment, i'm still very much experimenting with the process. a few of these were developed for my architecture thesis using methods taught to me by a professor, and most of my collages still follow these methods. the practice is simply to print high-quality, professional architectural photos, cut them with an xacto, tape and glue into cool hybrid architecture.

-as a final note: you'll have to forgive me for uploading low-res versions of my art. it helps the page load faster and also gives me a little more control over people downloading my work lol
+as a final note: sorry for uploading low-res versions of my art. it helps the page load faster lol

 Instant Architecture no. 1